kin027/aerogap/README.md

 ## Overview

 Hi, avgeek (aviation enthusiast) here!
-I built this tool to identify hidden markets in the U.S. commercial aviation network. ✈️
+I built this tool to identify popular unserved flight routes in the U.S. commercial aviation network. ✈️

 ### What this does